Assimilation to a new community is often the most confounding part of a move.

 Even though unpacking boxes is physically strenuous, make sure you get exercise away from the house.

-Take walks, ride your bike, explore the beach.
+Take walks, ride your bike, and explore the beach.

-Assimilation to your new community means spending time there!
+Assimilation into your new community means spending time there!

 Getting outside can revive your spirits when the boxes never seem to end.